Gregory-Meyer/mediamanager/README.md

   new Collection from the set union of two existing Collections, leaving the two source Collections unmodified.
 * `mt <ID> <title>`: modify title.
 Change the title of a Record.

+# License

+`mediamanager` is licensed under the MIT license.